Shireen Abu Akleh: Subsequent investigations

 The Palestinian Authority refused an Israeli request to conduct a joint investigation, insisting on the results of its own investigation which found that the IDF had deliberately killed Abu Akleh.
 The Palestinian Authority also refused requests to hand the bullet over to Israel for ballistic testing.
 The Israeli government identified the gun of a soldier which may have killed her but insisted that it could not determine which side had fired the fatal shot without the bullet.
 A bipartisan group of United States Congress members urged the Biden administration to press the Palestinian Authority to release the bullet for tests.
 Israeli Minister of Defense Benny Gantz said the IDF had requested that Palestinians let Israelis examine the bullet.
 Israel also suggested a joint probe into the death, which was rejected by the Palestinian Authority on the grounds that it wanted an independent investigation.

-After earlier stating that they would be willing to accept an outside partner, the Palestinians said that they would handle the investigation alone.
-The PA announced they would fully handle the investigation internally, with Prime Minister Mohammad Shtayyeh stating "We also refused to have an international investigation because we trust our capabilities as a security institution ...
-We will not hand over any of the evidence to anyone because we know that these people are able to falsify the facts."

 The IDF announced that it had begun investigating the possibility that one of its soldiers had shot and killed Abu Akleh, beginning inquiries into three shooting incidents that involved its soldiers, with one of them occurring within 500 feet of where Abu Akleh was located.
 An IDF official said that this was "the more probable to be involved in the death" of the three being investigated.
 An unidentified military spokesperson told reporters that a rifle has been identified which might be that used but without the bullet it cannot be confirmed.
 Israeli officials also confirmed that "soldiers in a military vehicle had been about 150 yd from where the journalists were working, and fired repeatedly about the time Abu Akleh was killed."